EMERGING MARKETS-Brazil real slammed, Colombia eyes weekend election

 Credit default swaps have reached alarming levels for especially countries such as Egypt, Pakistan, Tunisia, Kenya and Turkey.

-Brazil's real BRBY, BRL= fell 1.8%, leading declines among its Latin American counterparts as local traders returned from a public holiday to a global bout of risk-aversion.
-The currency eyed its third straight weekly decline, posting falls of 2.5%.
+Brazil's real BRBY, BRL= fell 1.3% as local traders returned from a public holiday to a global bout of risk-aversion.
+The currency eyed its third straight weekly decline, posting falls of 2.6%.

 The central bank of Latin America's biggest economy on Wednesday raised interest rates by 50 basis points, in line with prevailing market expectations, and signaled another increase coming in the world's most aggressive rate-hiking cycle.